 Mindbody Marketing Support

 Your website is the hub of all your marketing.
-This is where you send new clients from your social media or other marketing efforts.
-It’s quite likely it’s also the first impression that a client has with you – so you want to get it right.
+It’s where you send new clients from your social media or other marketing efforts.
+It’s quite likely also the first impression that a client has of you, so you want to get it right.

 I’ll go through how each of the recommended tools here can assist you with creating your website.
-But the fact of the matter is that a website builder is a technically difficult solution to build.
+But the fact is that a website builder is a technically difficult solution to build.
 Thus, no all-in-one Salon Software on the market can deliver a really good solution.
-Instead, it’s more important to understand how your salon software integrates with other, specialized, website builders.
+Instead, it’s more important to understand how your salon software integrates with other specialized website builders.
 This way you can create a good website (or have an agency build one for you) that enables online booking with your salon software in a seamless way.

 I have created a separate review of the best website builders for salons here.
-This is a good place to start if the website is the most important part for you.
+If the website is your most important asset, this is a good place to start.

 Mangomint Website